muberraa/HelpDesk-Project/README.md

 # HelpDesk-Project
 Python Django Framework was used.

-A project where problems and demands can be reported to the relevant departmant.
+A project where problems and demands can be reported to the relevant department.